J0/repo-chat/README.md

 # Repo Chat

 Repo chat allows you to ask questions about a GitHub repository.
+This is a fork of [mckaywrigley's original repo](https://github.com/mckaywrigley/repo-chat).
+It uses the `vecs` adapter as well as Huggingface `supabase/gte-small` to generate embeddings.

 ## Requirements